 If she had to place herself within a certain strand of Western psychology, it would be Jungian psychology, although she can be quite critical about the Jungian approach as well.
 In fact, being critical is a general aspect of Dr. Latifa’s character and, as such, instead of just having a chat for an hour or two, I ended up spending three days with her, discussing various topics related to religion and society.
 When I eventually headed back home, it was in high spirits and with new insights.

 What follows is just a small extract of one of our conversations.
-As Dr. Latifa tries to keep a low profile, certainly considering her stance on certain issues, I changed her name on her request.

 One of the things I noticed while traveling in Pakistan is how closely the Sunni and Shia branches of Islam interlock.
 I already knew that the current conflicts between the different groups are a very recent development fuelled by the geo-politics of the last fifty years, but I was nevertheless surprised to see how intertwined they were on a daily and spiritual level.
 Sunni and Shia live side by side, attend each other’s festivities and pray at the same shrines.
 It all makes the current violence seem even more absurd.
 Do you, as a Pakistani, actually still see a difference between the two?